sreelakshmicv/Chatbot/README.md

 Now open the downloaded directory and install the required python packages using- pip install -r requirements.txt

-Now open Chatbot.ipynb and run all the cell.
+Now open CHATBOT.ipynb and run all the cell.

 **TRAINING AND EVALUATION**